 Because of that possibility, in the 2010s the bureau reviewed disclosure avoidance methods that could replace the current data swapping method.
 Differential privacy has been selected, and is described by the bureau at this webpage, which includes links to many presentations and papers on how differential privacy works.

-The use of differential privacy would mean that reported data will not be the same as the raw data.
-(Note that reported census data has never been the raw data; imputation has been used to assign people when they haven’t responded to census enumerators, and data swapping has been used for two decades for disclosure avoidance.
+Note that for decades the bureau has not reported raw data; it has used imputation to assign people and characteristics when the enumeration process was not able to obtain this information, and data swapping has been used for two decades as the bureau's method for disclosure avoidance.
 And, the census has always had undercounts and overcounts in different areas and for different populations.)

 How Differential Privacy Affects Reported Data

 With differential privacy, the bureau has stated that the total population in each state will be “as enumerated,” but that all other levels of geography—including congressional districts down to townships and census blocks—could have some variance from the raw data.
 This is referred to by the Census Bureau as “injecting noise” into the data.
-No “noise” would be injected into the state total population, but in smaller geographic units, “noise” can be expected.
+The bureau has indicated that no “noise” will be injected into the state total population, but it is likely that noise will be injected for every other level of geography.

 The Census Bureau Must Determine the Level of Noise Injected Into the Data